 A light bulb burned out in our house last night.
 It popped when I turned on the light switch and — as dim bulbs usually do — burned intensely bright just before it went dark for good.
-That bulb reminds me of the Republican majority in the House, which is set to vote on a measure to repeal energy efficiency standards for light bulbs.
+That bulb reminds me of the Republican majority in the House, which is set to vote on a measure to repeal energy efficiency standards for led lights for home.

 Republicans in Congress are pressing for a vote on one of the stranger elements of their environmental agenda a ban on the adoption of energy-efficient light bulbs.

 If passed during Tuesday’s scheduled vote, a bill championed by presidential contender Michele Bachmann and others would repeal a law phasing out incandescent bulbs from 2012.

 The beautiful irony of it is that the efficiency standard sponsored by a Republican representative and signed by George W. Bush himself.

 The Republican-sponsored repeal bill, H.R.
 2417, would undo part of a 2007 energy bill that passed with broad Republican support and was signed into law by former President George W. Bush.
 The primary author of the light bulb provision in the 2007 law was Representative Fred Upton, Republican of Michigan, now the chairman of the Energy and Commerce committee and the scourge of the Environmental Protection Agency.